 a.
 Revenue from contracts with customers

-A significant portion of the Company's business relates to EPC contracts which are accounted for using percentage of completion method, recognizing revenue as the performance on the contract progresses.
+A significant portion of the Company's business relates to Industrial Projects contracts which are accounted for using percentage of completion method, recognizing revenue as the performance on the contract progresses.
 This requires management to make judgement with respect to identifying contracts for which revenue needs to be recognised over a period of time, depending upon when the customer consumes the benefit, when the control is passed to customer, whether the asset created has an alternative use and whether the Company has the right to payment for performance completed till date, either contractually or legally.
 The Company is required to estimate costs to complete on fixed-price contracts.
 Estimating costs to complete such contracts requires the Company to make estimates of future costs to be incurred, based on work to be performed beyond the reporting date.
 This estimate impacts revenues from operations, unbilled revenue and unearned revenue.

 b.
 Provision for onerous contracts